FloTheSysadmin/VSHG/README.md

 # VSHG - Hardware resistance & elevated security for GnuPG.
-VSHG aims to provide a memory / hardware resistant reinforcement to GnuPG's s2k Key derivation function + a simplified interface for **symmetric** encryption .
+VSHG aims to provide a memory / hardware resistant reinforcement to GnuPG's standared s2k key-derivation-function + a simplified interface for **symmetric** encryption .